At UN Security Council, Haïti Liberté Pushes Back on U.S. and Canadian Campaign for Another Foreign Military Invasion of Haiti

 The man whom this body sanctioned was Jimmy Cherizier, known as “Barbecue,” who is the spokesman for a federation of neighborhoods known as the “Revolutionary Forces of the G9 Family and Allies, Mess with One, You Mess with All,” dedicated to keeping kidnapping, extortion, rape, and other crimes out of their midst.
 Cherizier got his start as a stellar cop fighting criminal gangs.

-Furthermore, Cherizier’s G9 coalition sought to decrease violence and succeded in establishing a truce in July 2020 between its neighborhoods and those controlled by the criminal gangs.
+Furthermore, Cherizier’s G9 coalition sought to decrease violence and succeeded in establishing a truce in July 2020 between its neighborhoods and those controlled by the criminal gangs.
 The UN Integrated Office in Haiti or BINUH stated in a Sep.
 25, 2020 report that “intentional homicides reported to the police decreased by 12 per cent” during the three months from June to August 2020, a period coinciding with the start of the G9’s truce.
-The mere observation of this statistical fact so alarmed the Haitian oligarchy that it began to spin the fiction through its radio stations, paid pundits, and political formations on both the “left” and “right” that the BINUH and its chief Helen La Lime had federated the G9 and were controlling it.
+The mere observation of this statistical fact so alarmed the Haitian oligarchy that it began to spin the fiction through its radio stations, paid pundits, and political formations, on both the “left” and “right,” that the BINUH and its chief Helen La Lime had federated the G9 and were controlling it.
 This rumor spread widely despite the fact that the report, only a sentence before, characterized the G9 as “notorious,” stating that “its creation raised concerns among political and civil society actors about the detrimental impact partisan gangs can have on State institutions.”

 This case illustrates how quickly fiction, through mere repetition, can become accepted as “fact” in the popular discourse, leading the UN to target a crime-fighting, truce-promoting leader in Haiti’s slums.